Time Expressions ESL Games, Worksheets and Activities

 Time Expressions Survey

-ESL Time Expressions Activity - Speaking: Asking and Answering Questions, Controlled and Freer Practice - Pre-intermediate (A2) - 20 minutes
+ESL Time Expressions Activity - Speaking: Forming, Asking and Answering Questions, Controlled and Freer Practice - Group Work - Pre-intermediate (A2) - 20 minutes

-In this free time expressions speaking activity, students conduct a class survey where they ask and answer questions that use past, present and future time expressions.
-Give each student a card.
+In this free time expressions speaking activity, students conduct a survey where they ask and answer questions that use past, present and future time expressions.
 Students begin by preparing the yes/no question they need to ask to find out the information on their card, e.g. 'Did you check your email this morning?'
-Students then go around the class asking and answering the questions.
+Students then go around their group, asking and answering the questions.
 Students keep a record of who answers 'yes' or 'no' on the back of the card.
-When the students have spoken to everyone, they tally up the 'yes' answers and report back their findings to the class.
+When the students have finished, they tally up the 'yes' answers and report their findings back to the class.

 Time Expressions Survey Preview